|Progress Toward Outcome

 Component 1: Environmental Planning, Safeguards and Monitoring

 A natural capital forum was organized and natural capital report produced as key knowledge inputs for EMM4.
 The inception report for the multisector planning activity was submitted.
 An SEA capacity building program to improve provincial socioeconomic development planning in Lao PDR was developed.
 A CEP-supported SEA report for Viet Nam's revised Power Development Plan VII was finalized.
-A concept note for CEP support for Cambodia's NESAP was drafted and recruitment of three consultants initiated.
-Software for a new land use change model built and related training program developed.
+An inception report for Cambodia's NESAP formulation was drafted, and an Inter-Ministerial Task Force was established.
+A new and improved version of the CLUMondo land use change model was developed and used by CEP to generate technical inputs for the SEA of Viet Nam's Land Use Policy 2016-2020 revision.
+Training of trainers and awareness raising events on land use change assessment and modelling were also conducted in each GMS country/province.
 Legal and technical support was provided to revise Myanmar's draft Environmental Impact Assessment (EIA) Procedure.
-A safeguards strengthening action plan was completed in Cambodia and priority EIA training activities identified.
-Technical support was provided to finalize national environmental (emissions) guidelines for Myanmar.
+The National Environmental Quality Guidelines and EIA Procedure were formally issued Myanmar with CEP's legal and technical support.
+A Cambodia environmental safeguards capacity strengthening action plan was finalized and planned training activities prioritized, and two provincial level courses delivered on environmental impact assessment (EIA) report review.
 The online Myanmar Environment Portal was launched.
 Statistics and GIS data on the GMS Environment Portal were updated.
-The Industrial Pollution Projection System (IPPS) was successfully applied in Lao PDR and a training and awareness program prepared.
+The Industrial Pollution Projection System (IPPS) was successfully applied in Lao PDR and a training and awareness program delivered.
 The Environmental Performance Assessment (EPA) report for Xishuangbanna was produced.

 Component 2: Biodiversity Landscapes and Livelihoods

-The second regional Biodiversity Landscapes Forum was organized as a EMM4 side-event.
-A MOU between Guangxi and Cao Bang was signed in May 2015 with an objective to strengthen collaboration in the management of Sino-Vietnamese Limestone landscape.
+The second regional Biodiversity Landscapes Forum was organized as a EMM4 side-event, and resulted in a 3-year action plan for regional collaboration for transboundary landscapes.
+A MOU between Guangxi and Cao Bang was signed in May 2015, and another one in September 2015 between Yunnan and Luang Namtha, with an objective to strengthen collaboration for the management of Sino-Vietnam Karst transboundary and the Mekong Headwaters landscapes.
 CEP participated in the formulation of Yunnan Biodiversity Strategy and Action Plan, and advocated for the inclusion of biodiversity corridors as a strategic means to improve ecosystem connectivity in the province.
-Two consultation workshops were held to identify and priorities NTFPs that could potentially contribute to development of livelihoods of the people living in the biodiversity conservation corridors.
+Two consultation workshops were held to identify and prioritize NTFPs, which could potentially contribute to development of livelihoods of the people living in the biodiversity conservation corridors.
 Field assessment of ecotourism potential in 10 target protected areas was completed.
-A knowledge product is being reviewed and will be jointly publish with ICIMOD.
 An International Conference on Ecotourism Policy and Practice: Strengthening Livelihoods, Conservation and Adaptation was held in collaboration with ICIMOD and Ministry of Hotels and Tourism (MOHT).
-The final draft of Ecotourism Policy and Management Strategy was launched during the event.
+The report on assessment of ecotourism potential of protected areas in Myanmar and its knowledge product completed; providing background information to develop the Ecotourism Policy and Management Strategy (EPMS).
+EPMS is an official document that guides responsible and sustainable ecotourism development in Myanmar.

 Component 3: Climate Change

-The sixth and seventh roundtable discussions on climate change adaptation in the GMS were held in April and June; Two knowledge briefs on Ecosystem-based Approaches (EBA) and Green Freight were produced, distributed at EMM4, and subsequently published; A climate risk financing assessment was conducted in Cambodia, Lao PDR and Viet Nam, and the assessment report was completed.
-A knowledge product based on this assessment was drafted; A field assessment of village organization capacity to disburse REDD+ funds was completed in Lao PDR; A training course on participatory forest management delivered for communities in Attapeu province, Lao PDR; Implementation of pilot projects under the Green Freight Initiative begun in Cambodia, Thailand, and Viet Nam.
+Four roundtable discussions on climate change adaptation in the GMS were held in 2015 and another two during the first quarter of 2016.
+Two knowledge briefs on Ecosystem-based Approaches (EBA) and Green Freight were produced, which were distributed at EMM4, and subsequently published.
+A climate risk financing assessment was conducted in Cambodia, Lao PDR and Viet Nam, and the assessment report was completed.
+A knowledge product based on this assessment was later drafted.
+In Viet Nam, climate risk financing measures were integrated into new guidelines for Commune Development Funds in Quang Tri province.
+A field assessment of village organization capacity to disburse REDD+ funds was completed in Lao PDR and a training course on participatory forest management was delivered for communities in Attapeu province, Lao PDR.
+The testing phase of fuel efficient technologies under the Green Freight Initiative in Lao PDR and Viet Nam was completed; training curriculum on eco-driving developed, and study on logistics management initiated.
+By end 2015, activities for Strengthening Capacity to Use Climate Change Data and Information for Planning were initiated and climate change data sets were prepared for the online platform.

 Component 4: Institutions and Financing

-CEP engaged in the GMS Economic Cooperation Program (ECP) through participation in the 7th GMS Economic Corridors Forum, providing training on SMCA for sub-corridor planning in Cambodia, and contributing updates for the First Progress Report of the RIF Implementation Plan as well as to the GMS Urban Development Strategic Framework.
+CEP engaged in the GMS Economic Cooperation Program (ECP) through participation in the 7th GMS Economic Corridors Forum, providing training on SMCA for sub-corridor planning in Cambodia, and contributing updates for the First and Second Progress Reports of the RIF Implementation Plan as well as to the GMS Urban Development Strategic Framework.
 EMM4 was held on the theme of increasing investments in natural capital, and included four side-events.
 WGE-AM 21 was held, followed by a joint knowledge event with the WGA on inclusive and sustainable agricultural value chains and a technical workshop on the institutional future of EOC.
 The CEP Midterm Review was conducted.
 An inception report for the institutional development strategy and EOC transition roadmap and process was produced.
-CEP organized or co-organized 29 events, involving more than 1950 participants.
+CEP organized or co-organized 70 events, involving more than 3,204 participants.
 The EMM4 Communications Plan was implemented.
-Two CEP National Communications Associates were recruited (Guangxi and Yunnan).
-EOC co-published with ADB three awareness-raising briefs and produced a natural capital report (currently being published).
-A total of 2995 hard copies of CEP publications were disseminated in the GMS.
-CEP twitter account launched GMS Environment Update e-news product launched and three editions produced.
-Six editions of the GMS Monthly Environment Media Roundup produced.
-CEP mailing list created covering 700 program stakeholders .
-Fifty-six environment news items uploaded onto CEP website (24 CEP items and 32 ADB items) and 65 environment events listed (including 15 CEP event pages).
-Twenty publications uploaded (16 ADB and 4 CEP).
-CEP 2014 Annual Report produced.
+EOC co-published with ADB three awareness-raising briefs a natural capital report, as well as factsheet with ICIMOD on Myanmar's new ecotourism strategy and a factsheet with CIFOR on PFES for Viet Nam.
+The 2016 Stats and Maps Notebook was also prepared.
+A total of 3,259 hard copies of CEP publications were disseminated in the GMS.
+The CEP twitter account was launched as well as the GMS Environment Update e-news product and seven editions were produced to date.
+There were 12 editions of the GMS Monthly Environment Media Roundup and a CEP mailing list was created with 825 program stakeholders.
+By end 2015, 108 environment news items were featured on the CEP website (47 CEP items and 61 ADB items) and 123 environment events listed (including 26 CEP event pages).
+Thirty-two publications were uploaded (28 ADB and 4 CEP).
+The CEP 2014 Annual Report and 2015 Semi-Annual Report were produced.
+The 2015 Annual Report is currently under finalization.